trevordbunch/cis411_lab0_req/labreports/LAB_ggn10.md

 4. Messiah University will have a fully-functioning food delivery system that increases customer satisfaction.

 ## 2. Requirements
-- **Business**: The business objective that the system needs to satisfy
+- **Business**: The business objectives that the system needs to satisfy
   - B.1 The system must limit orders according to 30 minute time frame.
 (Manager)
   - B.2 The system must limit ordering according to status of delivery employees.
 (Manager)
   - B.3 The system must be profitable for Messiah University.
 (Higher-Up)